Following Reports from Ukraine, Connecticut Aviation Community Remembers 1991 Visit By World's Largest Aircraft | CT News Junkie

 The Wall Street Journal reported on Feb.
 28 that the one-of-a-kind Antonov AN-225 cargo plane was heavily damaged.
 But Ukroboronprom, the state defense company that manages the Antonov Company that manufactured the plane, reported that it was destroyed and said the Russian Federation would be paying to restore it.

-The Antonov AN-225 – dubbed “Mriya” by the Antonov Compay – has a wingspan of nearly 300 feet, and is the only aircraft to feature six turbofan engines.
+The Antonov AN-225 – dubbed “Mriya” by the Antonov Compay – had a wingspan of nearly 300 feet, and was the only aircraft to feature six turbofan engines.
 It was under repair at the Hostomel Airport at the time it was damaged, according to a Feb.
 27 statement from Ukroboronprom.

+However, the new images below – which appear to have originally been captured on video by Russian State TV at the Hostomel Airport – show the severity of the damage to the AN-225:

 Rollin Tebbetts, who worked for 26 years in airport operations at Bradley, said the airport fortunately has a main runway that’s 200 feet wide and 10,000 feet long to accommodate the massive aircraft.